 Barkov and Reinhart score in the shootout to lift Panthers past Penguins 3-2

-Aleksander Barkov and Sam Reinhart scored in the shootout to help the Florida Panthers beat the Pittsburgh Penguins 3-2 on Friday night.
+Sam Reinhart scored the winner in the shootout to help the Florida Panthers beat the Pittsburgh Penguins 3-2 on Friday night.

-Jake Guentzel followed Barkov with a goal in the shootout for Pittsburgh, but Reinhart won it when he slipped a hard wrist shot behind Alex Nedeljkovic.
+Jake Guentzel followed Florida's Aleksander Barkov with a goal in the shootout for Pittsburgh, but Reinhart won it when he slipped a hard wrist shot behind Alex Nedeljkovic.

-Evgeni Malkin forced overtime with his 16th goal of the season that came with 41.5 seconds left in regulation.
+"He's an unbelievable pro," Panthers coach Paul Maurice said of Reinhart.
+"He's completely unselfish.
+He just plays his game and plays hard.
+I'm glad that he gets rewarded for it."

-Reinhart continued his career-best 12-game points streak with his 36th goal of the season, good for second in the league behind Toronto's Auston Matthews.
-He has 18 goals and 22 points in his last 16 games overall.
+Reinhart scored his 36th goal of the season in regulation, extending his career-best points streak to 12 games.
+He's second in the NHL in goals behind Toronto's Auston Matthews, and has 18 goals and 22 points in his last 16 games overall.

 Reinhart has a league-best 19 power-play goals, which matches a franchise record for most in one season, shared by Scott Mellanby and Pavel Bure.
 Reinhart has goals in eight straight road games, also a franchise record.